-- Full competence in electromagnetics and wave physics; knowledge of microwave and antenna engineering.
+- Competence in electromagnetics and wave physics; knowledge of microwave and antenna engineering.

-- Solid experience with numerical electromagnetic solvers (e.g., COMSOL, CST, HFSS), skills in programming (Python or MATLAB) and basic measurement equipment (VNA, etc.).
+- Numerical EM solvers (e.g., COMSOL, CST, or HFSS), programming skills (Python or MATLAB, basics of FPGA programming), and EM measurement equipment (VNA, etc.).

 - approx. 7 weeks of annual leave per year + possibility of exceptional leave (moving home, etc.),

-- generous statutory benefits: the French national health coverage, unemployment allowances, retirement/pension funds, etc.,
+- generous statutory benefits: the French national health coverage, retirement/pension funds, etc.,

 - possibility of subsidized meals and partial reimbursement of public transport costs,

-- location in one of the most attractive cities in France for professional and nonprofessional activities (entertainment and culture, sport, gastronomy, etc.).
-Train connections: 1:25 to Paris and 0:47 to a seaside.
+- location in one of the most attractive cities in France to live.
+Train connections: 1:30 to Paris and 0:45 to a seaside.

-Duration: Initial duration of 18 months.
+Duration: 36 months.
 Starting date: as soon as possible.

 Location: IETR laboratory of CNRS (Rennes, Region of Brittany, France).
-Short-term visits to our international collaborators can be arranged as well.
+Short-term visits to our international collaborators at EPFL and the National University of Singapore can be arranged as well.